Hypoglossal canal: Clinical significance

-Study of the hypoglossal canal aids in the diagnosis of a variety of tumors found at the base of the skull, including: large glomus jugulare neoplasms, myelomas, and the occasional meningioma.
+Study of the hypoglossal canal aids in the diagnosis of a variety of tumors found at the base of the skull.
+Benign tumors involving the hypoglossal nerve and canal include large glomus jugulare neoplasms.
+Malignant tumors revolving around the hypoglossal canal can include metastases, myeloma, neural tumors such as neuroma and schwannoma; meningioma can also occur occasionally.
+Malignant neoplasms that may involve the canal include squamous-cell carcinoma of the head and neck.
 Studies of the hypoglossal canal revolve around the development of safe drilling techniques to conduct surgery on that area of the brain.
+Due to the path that the hypoglossal nerve through the canal and the venous plexus surrounds nerve bundles, a surgeon may not need to be concerned if some bleeding occurs from the posterolateral edge of the hypoglossal canal during surgery.

 Research

 The hypoglossal canal has recently been used to try to determine the antiquity of human speech.
 Researchers have found that hominids who lived as long as 2 million years ago had the same size canal as that of modern-day chimpanzees; some scientists thus assume they were incapable of speech.
-However, archaic H. sapiens 400,000 years ago had the same size canal as that of modern humans, meaning they could have been capable of speech.
+However, archaic Homo sapiens 400,000 years ago had the same size canal as that of modern humans, meaning they could have been capable of speech.
 Some Neanderthals also had the same size hypoglossal canal as archaic H. sapiens.
 However recent studies involving several primate species have failed to find conclusive evidence of a relationship between its size and speech.